tektoncd/catalog/CONTRIBUTING.md

 and it will use your kubernetes to run the test and show you the outputs as done in the CI.

+Running this requires namespace delete permissions!
+Check out [test-local](#test-localsh), if you lack the permissions!

 #### End to end Testing for external services